psypherium/SpeedrunnerSuperTuxKart/README.md

 - Hardfreeze when 0.9.4 code released
 ### SSTK-P 0.9.4 Roadmap:
 - Replace all music with CC4.0 techno by psypherium (except Hacienda)
+- change heaps of stuff, maybe learn about some coding
+- openGL code refactoring in preperation for transition to vulkan renderer (reduce CPU overhead)
+- that last one is a joke

 <br><br><br>
 ## Original README.md is below: